To prepare the ramekins:

 90g caster sugar

 To make the ganache, scald the cream in a heavy-based saucepan and remove it from the heat.
-Add the decadent hot chocolate and cocoa powder and stir until melted and smooth.
-Allow to cool completely before adding it to the cooled custard.
+Add the Decadent Hot Chocolate and Cocoa Powder and stir until melted and smooth.
+Allow to cool completely before mixing into the cooled custard.

 Whisk the egg whites in a clean dry bowl until they form soft peaks, then very gradually add the sugar one tablespoon at a time until all the sugar has been incorporated and the egg whites have a stiff meringue-type consistency.
 With a metal spoon, fold one large spoon of egg whites into the prepared custard to loosen the mixture, then carefully fold in the remaining egg whites.
 Make sure that you don’t have pockets of egg whites left in the mixture as this will create uneven cooking.